Ambystoma texanum (Matthes, 1855)

 Key Characters: Small head; short, narrow snout; protruding lower jaw.

 Similar Species: Blue-spotted Salamander, Mole Salamander, Jefferson Salamander, Silvery Salamander, Slimy Salamander.
-See Key to Illinois Salamanders for help with identification.
+See Key to Adult and Larval Salamanders of Illinois for help with identification.

 Subspecies: None recognized.